kent-map/dickens/docs/dickens-gads-hill.md

-'''Note for Ron: I can't change these images from TIF to JPEG so can't upload them.
+#Note for Ron: I can't change these images from TIF to JPEG so can't upload them.
 But all should go here - maybe photo at house and plans nearer the bottom?
 Maps CC.5.C.2.
 Plate 1.
 Ground Plan.
 Maps CC.5.C.2.
 Plate 2.
 Ground Plan.
 Maps CC.5.C.2.plate opp. p.3 Gad's Hill South View.'''

 # Event - Purchase of Gad’s Hill, Higham by Dickens in 1856, followed by residence until death in 1870.